wangbt/hello-world/README.md

 # hello-world
 every one is doing this.

-This is Botong, Lets do stuff better,
+This is Botong, Lets do stuff together.